danielve4/personal-website/README.md

-This is the repository for everything done in ITMD-361
+Repository for project 2 of ITMD-361 class.